OSGeo/grass/doc/development/style_guide.md

   find bad code practices or errors

-Note that while the entire GRASS code base is Black formatted, full compliance with PEP8 is still work in progress.
+Note that while the entire GRASS code base is Black formatted, full compliance with PEP8, Flake8, and Pylint practices is still work in progress.

-It is highly recommended to install and use [pre-commit](https://pre-commit.com) before submitting any new or modified code or any other content.
-The pre-commit Git hooks set checks validity and executes automated formatting.
-See [using pre-commit](#using-pre-commit) for pre-commit setup and usage.
+See [using pre-commit](#using-pre-commit) for pre-commit setup and usage to simplify performing of these checks.

 #### Black